scroll-tech/scroll-documentation/src/content/docs/en/developers/guides/bridge-erc20-through-the-custom-gateway.md

 ## Step 4: Deposit tokens

 Once your token has been approved by the Scroll team, you should be able to deposit tokens from L1.
-To do so you must approve the `TODO: 0x920f906B814597cF5DC76F95100F09CBAF9c5748` address that hosts the L1CustomGateway contract on Sepolia.
+To do so you must approve the `0x31C994F2017E71b82fd4D8118F140c81215bbb37` address that hosts the L1CustomGateway contract on Sepolia.
 Then, deposit tokens by calling the `depositERC20` function from the `L1CustomGateway` contract.
-You can do this using [the bridge](TODO: https://scroll.io/sepolia/bridge), [sepolia scan](TODO: https://sepolia.etherscan.io/address/0x920f906B814597cF5DC76F95100F09CBAF9c5748#writeProxyContract), or a smart contract.
+You can do this using [the bridge](https://scroll.io/sepolia/bridge), [sepolia scan](https://sepolia.etherscan.io/address/0x31C994F2017E71b82fd4D8118F140c81215bbb37#writeProxyContract), or a smart contract.

 ## Step 5: Withdraw tokens

 You will follow similar steps to send tokens back from L2 to L1.
-First, approve the L2CustomGateway on `TODO: 0xa07Cb742657294C339fB4d5d6CdF3fdBeE8C1c68` and then withdraw the tokens calling the `withdrawERC20` from the `L2CustomGateway` contract.
+First, approve the L2CustomGateway on `0x058dec71E53079F9ED053F3a0bBca877F6f3eAcf` and then withdraw the tokens calling the `withdrawERC20` from the `L2CustomGateway` contract.

 ## Alternative Approach: Launch and set up a custom L1 gateway contract